 If the delegate certificate signed PASSporT verification fails, the OSP authentication service should ignore this as input to determine the attestation level of a generated "shaken" PASSporT and follow the standard procedures of [ATIS-1000074] for determining attestation level based on local policy.

-As a default, an Identity header field containing a delegate certificate signed PASSporT used for establishing attestation levels received by the OSP should be discarded by the OSP and not forwarded toward the TSP.
-The OSP may optionally, based on future specifications, send the received delegate certificate signed PASSporT to TSPs that have agreed to receive such PASSporTs (e.g. via an NNI agreement policy).
+After the OSP has used the delegate certificate signed base PASSporT to determine shaken attestation level as described above, it shall discard the base PASSporT and not forward it to the TSP.
+Absent specification elsewhere, the OSP should apply this same rule for non-base PASSporT types signed with a delegate certificate.